-Oh boy, is this a tough one.
+Profanity in the classroom can be a tough behavior to deal with.
 If you teach in middle or high school and you have a student who walks into your classroom throwing the f-bomb or other words that would not be considered so nice then what are you to do?
 Perhaps the student is looking for that shock value.
 Perhaps he/she is just super frustrated and has no better way to express himself/herself.
-Although it is critical to figure out the WHY, for now you just need it to STOP.
+Although it is critical to figure out the WHY, for now you just need the profanity to STOP.

-Now imagine that this has been happening for years.
+Now imagine that this student has been using profanity in the classroom for years.
 No one has ever really addressed it before.
 Or, they tried but were not all that successful.
-Now you not only have a student who curses, but one who may have been doing it for the last 10 years.
+Now you not only have a student who uses profanity but one who may have been doing it for the last 10 years.
 How in the world can you ever get that to stop?

-Well, first of all buckle up.
-It is going to be a LONG and BUMPY ride.
-There is just no getting around it.
-There is no magic bullet to get students to stop ANY learned behavior that is quick and easy.
+There is no magic bullet to get students to stop ANY learned behavior that is quick and easy including using profanity in the classroom.
 You need to commit right up front that you are in it for the long haul.
 You need to be realistic, and accept that the first, second, and third plans may fail.
 But, you know it will somehow stop with you.
 If you are willing to put in the work, take the time, and investigate the root cause, you will be successful.
-And, although later teachers won’t thank you, because you cannot really appreciate a bad behavior that is no longer present, you will have the awesome satisfaction of improving the social acceptance and ultimate quality of life on this one student.
-It will be so worth it.
+And, although later teachers won’t thank you, because you cannot really appreciate a bad behavior that is no longer present, you will have the satisfaction of improving the social acceptance and ultimate quality of life on this one student.
+Stopping the use of profanity in the classroom will be so worth it.

-- First, you need to determine with as much certainty as possible what is causing the student to use profanity.
+- First, you need to determine with as much certainty as possible what is causing the student to use profanity in the classroom.
 I always found it helpful for someone else to come in and do an observation or functional behavioral analysis.
-Sometimes, I even video taped the student so I could get a second opinion (with permission of course).
+Sometimes, I even videotaped the student so I could get a second opinion (with permission of course).
 Absolutely no plan will be successful if you cannot truly define the reason behind the behavior.
-Let’s look at some potential functions:
+Let’s look at some potential functions of using profanity in the classroom:

 - Escape.
 Many students use negative behaviors to get out of a situation.
 They learn that if they throw out certain words, adults will do almost anything to get them to stop.
-They will take away a demand.
-They will give a reinforcer freely.
-They will shower the student with attention to hopefully stop those awful words from spewing forth.
+The adult will take away the demand.
+The adult will give a reinforcer freely.
+The student will be showered with attention to hopefully stop those awful words from spewing forth.
+(Read more in a blog post all about dealing with escape behavior.)

 - Gain access.
 This is similar to the function of escape.
-As often happens, when students cannot get access to what they want, they pull out the negative behaviors to not only show their displeasure, but because in the past, it has been a way for them to regain access to that desired item.
-Using profanity is no different, and is often used to as a tool to get adults to just give in.
+As often happens, when students cannot get access to what they want, they pull out the negative behaviors to not only show their displeasure but because in the past, it has been a way for them to regain access to that desired item.
+Using profanity is no different, and is often used as a tool to get adults to just give in.
+(Read more in a blog post all about dealing with denied access, a common behavior problem.)

 - Internal/self-reinforcing.
 So some behaviors, although not many, occur simply because it feels good to the individual, or it is beyond their control.
 Tourette’s syndrome is a good example of this.
 Too often, we choose this function because we just don’t know why the student is choosing this negative behavior.
 I have even pulled this card myself a few times.
 I swear the kid “just does it” for no reason.
 Inevitably, I am proven wrong.
 So use caution if this is the function you land on.